ideal-fire/Higurashi-Vita/README.txt

-An unofficial port of Higurashi When They Cry for the PS Vita.
+An unofficial port of Higurashi When They Cry for the PS Vita and 3ds.

 Setup
 =====